Samuel-Dainton/Heritage-Housing-Issues-P5/README.md

 4. Select the branch you want to deploy, then click Deploy Branch.
 5. The deployment process should happen smoothly in case all deployment files are fully functional.
 Click now the button Open App on the top of the page to access your App.

+---

 ## Main Data Analysis and Machine Learning Libraries

-* Matplotlib - Creates various graphs and plots to visualise the data.
+* Matplotlib - Creates various graphs and plots to visualize the data.
-* Seaborn - For visualising the data in the Streamlit app with plots, graphs and more.
+* Seaborn - For visualizing the data in the Streamlit app with plots, graphs and more.
 * ppscore - Used to study the power predictive score of variables against one another.
-* Streamlit - Creating the app for the presenting the study.
+* Streamlit - Creating the app to present the study.
 * Feature-Engine - Major library for engineering the data for the pipeline.
 * Scikit-Learn - Creating the pipeline and applying various algorithms, feature engineering steps and more to it.
 * Numpy - To process arrays that store values, aka data.
 It facilitates math operations and their vectorization.
 * Pandas and Pandas-Profiling - For data analysis, data exploration, data manipulation, data visualization.

+---

 ## Credits
 ### Content